korrhess/Speech-Recognition/privacy.md

 ## 11. Data Retention

-- **Voice Data:** Audio is processed in real-time and not permanently stored by the app unless you explicitly save recordings
+- **Voice Data:** Audio is processed in real-time and not permanently stored by the app
 - **App Preferences:** Stored locally until you clear app data or uninstall the app
 - **Saved Files:** Retained until you manually delete them from your device
 - **Temporary Data:** Speech recognition data is processed temporarily and not retained